HackerHours/hackerhours.org/DIY-Guide.md

 It's important to have a canonical source of information regarding the time and location, which will also be the place you refer potential attendees.
 (Hacker Hours NYC was listed across two Meetup groups for a while, and all updates needed to be managed in two places in sync.)
 [Meetup](http://www.meetup.com/) serves this purpose well, though a [Public Google Calendar](https://support.google.com/calendar/answer/37083?hl=en) or a [Facebook Group Event](https://www.facebook.com/help/185716894811068/) could also be fine.
 It's great to have a mailing list for discussion between events, but it's best to have a designated calendar in addition.

+In terms of promotion (from potential mentors and mentees), your best bet is to reach out to companies, colleges, and user groups in the area.
+Meetup.com will also announce your group to people with overlapping interests listed, if you choose to use that platform.

 ## Logistics

 ### Format